janbar/BLOC/docs/BLOC-C-API.md

 - **`void bloc_reset_stop(bloc_context *ctx);`**

-  Reset the stop condition of the context.
+  Reset the context stop condition, which is held after an execution of the statement 'return'.

 ---